pitchmuc/aepp/docs/sandboxes.md

 * ims_sourceId : REQUIRED : The IMS Org ID used to create the package
 * packageId : REQUIRED : The package ID to import

+### publishPackage
+Change a package from private to public.\
+By default, a package is created with private availability.\
+Argument:
+* packageId : REQUIRED : The package ID to make public
+* packageVisibility : OPTIONAL : By default "PUBLIC", you can also use "PRIVATE" to reverse.

 ## Sandboxes use-cases